 School of Education graduate students may transfer a maximum of 6 credits, grade 3.0 or higher required, from regionally-accredited institutions to waive program requirements.
 Transfer Credit must abide by the Credit Obsolescence and Degree Completion policy.

 Students can satisfy up to 6 elective credits with master’s or higher-level coursework in their area of study from advanced graduate work at the University of Redlands or transferred from another accredited institution.
-Coursework must have been completed within 10 years of program completion date.
+Coursework must have been completed within 6 years before the time of matriculation in the program.

 Students are expected to attend all scheduled meetings of the courses for which they are registered.
 Students who miss two consecutive class meetings or who do not abide by attendance policy outlined in the course syllabus without notifying their instructor may be administratively dropped from the course and remain financially obligated.
 Other consequences may arise as a result of enforcement of the requirements of financial aid programs.